ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R91]**
 BPI service orchestration utilized in a BPI MUST capture the exact order in which operations happened.

-n the context of this document, operations in a BPI service orchestration do not necessarily have to be causally connected to be ordered by the BPI service orchestration.
+In the context of this document, operations in a BPI service orchestration do not necessarily have to be causally connected to be ordered by the BPI service orchestration.
 For example, if operation 1, the creation of an invoice between Alice and Bob in a BPI, is received by the BPI service orchestration of a BPI before operation 2, the creation of a shipping notice of a purchase order between Bob and Claire, then the operation identifiers assigned to operation 1 and operation 2 must reflect that order through for example a deterministic nonce as the operation's identifier.

 #### **[R92]**
 BPI service orchestration utilized in a BPI MUST preserve a consistent state.